vimalnakrani/NYC-crime-data/README.md

 # NYC-crime-data
-Exploratory Data Analysis in New York Crime Data
+Exploratory Data Analysis of New York Crime Data